Dora Saves the Crystal Kingdom

 Is it any good?

+The familiar and charming Dora elements are ever-present in this offering, and kids will be delighted, as usual.
 Dora and her friends have captivated preschool audiences by being incessantly upbeat and cultivating interaction between kids and the screen.
-These elements are ever-present in this offering, and kids will be delighted, as usual.
 Parents, on the other hand, may tire of the semi-shrill voices of Dora and the others, as well as the constant repetition encouraged by the show, which kids might continue long after the TV is off.

 Families can talk about...